-Trump trial as spectacle: Not like OJ, but a media frenzy all the same
+Trump trial as spectacle: Not like OJ’s, but a media frenzy all the same

 Former President Donald Trump’s New York criminal trial has featured gripping, and at times steamy, testimony from a former tabloid publisher on the secrets of his business, a porn star on her alleged tryst with Mr. Trump, and a former Trump lawyer on how his boss allegedly paid to silence the porn star.

-For media outlets result has been a month-long stream of content for readers and viewers – despite the fact that at heart, the case is about the falsification of business records.
+For media outlets, the result has been a monthlong stream of content for readers and viewers – despite the fact that, at heart, the case is about the falsification of business records.
 By all accounts the jurors, too, have paid rapt attention.

 Why We Wrote This

-Note: Editor's note: As closing arguments in the trial occurred, two paragraphs in the story were updated to reflect that.